Wishful thinking: Neural circuitry

 The areas of the brain that motivate wishful seeing and thinking are associated with the same regions that underlie social identification and reward.
 A study looked at these structures using MRI while participants estimated the winning probabilities for a series of football teams.
 Prior to this estimation, the individuals specified their favorite, neutral and least favorite NFL teams.
-Wishful thinking has been associated with social identity theory where individual seem to prefer in-group members over out-group members.
+Wishful thinking has been associated with social identity theory where individuals seem to prefer in-group members over out-group members.
 In this case, these individuals preferred the football team they most identified.

 During wishful thinking tasks, differential activity was found in three areas of the brain: dorsal medial prefrontal cortex, the parietal lobe, and the fusiform gyrus in the occipital lobe.
 Differential activity in the occipital and parietal areas suggests a mode of selective attention to the cues presented; therefore, supporting a lower-level cognitive processing or attention bias.
 However, differential activity in the prefrontal cortex also suggests higher-cognitive processing.
 The prefrontal cortex activity is related to preferences involved in social identification.
 As a result, when cues are relevant to an individual, such as a favorite football team, the prefrontal cortex is activated.
 This identification of self carries hedonic value which in turn stimulates the reward system.
 Differential activation of the reward system areas was only seen in conjunction with the activation of occipital lobe.
 Thus, the activation of the reward system with an identification of self could lead to guidance of visual attention.

 Magnocellular (M) and parvocellular (P) pathways, which feed into the orbitofrontal cortex, play important roles in top-down processes that are susceptible to cognitive penetrability.
 Magnocellular processing biased stimuli deferentially activates the orbitofrontal cortex; fast magnocellular projections link early visual and inferotemporal object recognition and work with the orbitofrontal cortex by helping generate early object predictions based on perceptual sets.
 Stimuli were M-biased with low-luminance, achromatic line drawings or P-biased with isoluminate, chromatic line drawings and participants were asked if the drawing was larger or smaller than a shoebox.
 Functional magnetic resonance imaging was used to monitor brain activity in the orbitofrontal cortex and ventrotemporal regions to determine which pathway aided faster object recognition.
 The results supported that magnocellular neurons play a vital role in low-resolution object recognition as the neurons aid in quickly triggering top-down processes that provide initial guesses that lead to faster object recognition.